ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

                Accept: application/teep+cbor
                Content-Length: 0
                User-Agent: Foo/1.0

+   where the TEEP/HTTP Client fills in an implementation-specific value in the User-Agent header.

 5. On the TAM side, the TEEP/HTTP Server receives the HTTP POST request, and calls the TEEP implementation's "ProcessConnect" API.